 [TO READ A SHORT AUTOBIOGRAPHICAL ESSAY, SCROLL DOWN TO BELOW THE PORTRAIT.]

-Matteo Luccio has twenty years of experience as a magazine writer and editor.
+He has more than 20 years of experience as a magazine writer and editor.
 He has a master’s degree in political science from MIT and he co−founded the public policy magazine Oregon’s Future, which he edited for four years.
-For the past sixteen years, he has edited and written articles for technical magazines on geospatial technologies, as managing editor of GPS World and Galileo’s World, editor and publisher of GPS User Magazine, editor of Earth Observation Magazine, editor of the on−line weekly GIS Monitor (from February 2005 to December 2007), columnist for Professional Surveyor Magazine, contributing writer for Apogeo Spatial and for xyHt, and special correspondent for Sensors and Systems.
+For the past 17 years, he has edited and written articles for technical magazines on geospatial technologies, as managing editor of GPS World and Galileo’s World, editor and publisher of GPS User Magazine, editor of Earth Observation Magazine, editor of the on−line weekly GIS Monitor (from February 2005 to December 2007), columnist for Professional Surveyor Magazine, contributing writer for Apogeo Spatial and for xyHt, and special correspondent for Sensors and Systems.
 He has also written for ArcNews, ArcWatch, GeoWorld, GIM International and GEO Informatics and several other publications.

 Prior to becoming a journalist, Matteo was a research analyst on public policy issues for a private think tank and for state and local government agencies.
 His varied career has included employment as a case worker for homeless families, as a sailing instructor, and as an Italian teacher.